danhoran/personal/src/content/blog/the-accidental-start-that-changed-my-career.md

 pubDate: 'Jul 20 2025'
 duration: '4 minute read'
 location: 'Welwyn Garden City'
+tags: ['leadership']
 ---

 I fell into software engineering by accident.
 My first job, second job if you count the Summer I spent cleaning a car garage, was as a Verification Engineer--pressing buttons on a phone and clicking next.

-Fast forward almost 20 years, and I find myself 5 years into the role of Engineering Director leading an incredible team of leaders and software engineers.
+I could never have imagined that almost 20 years later, I'd find myself 5 years into the role of Engineering Director leading an incredible team of leaders and software engineers.

 ## Where it all started